ckritzinger/gotofun/gotofun-backend/README.md

 # gotofun-backend

-This is a simple rails application that serves as a backend for the gotofun-app.
+This is a simple rails application that serves as a backend for the gotofun-app, supporting the PowerSync sync layer.

 It performs three main functions: